David C. Copley

 David C. Copley (January 31, 1952 – November 20, 2012) was an American publishing heir, on the board of the Copley Press for over thirty years, becoming president and owner, as well as publisher of the San Diego Union-Tribune.
 He was a noted philanthropist.

 Early life

 Copley was born as David Hunt in San Diego in 1952, the son of Helen K. Copley.
 He went to boarding school at Canterbury School, graduating in 1970.
 In 1988, the school dedicated David Casey Copley Library is his honor.
 He went on to attain a BA in Business Administration from Menlo College in 1975.

 His mother worked for James Copley, the owner of Copley Press, as secretary, marrying him in 1965.
 On her husband's death she became owner of the Copley Press chain of some 20 newspapers and a wire service, the Copley News Service.
-Copley was formally adopted two months after the wedding.
+David Copley was adopted by James Copley two months after the wedding.